Farmers Market Tips: Effortless Budget Eating for Retirees

 What are the best farmers market tips for retirees on a tight budget?

 The most useful tips are to make a list, shop seasonally, compare prices, buy flexible ingredients, and plan simple meals before shopping.
-These habits reduce waste and keep spending predictable.
+These habits help reduce waste and keep spending predictable.

 How can I eat healthy if I only cook for one person?